You Yangs and Serendip Sanctuary upgrades

 With an $11 million investment provided by the Victorian Government, and $45,000 provided through a sponsorship with CDC Victoria, CMV Truck & Bus and Volvo Buses Australia, we are now delivering on initiatives in the master plan.

-Early works: Serendip Sensory Garden
+Serendip Sanctuary's Sensory Garden

-- brightly coloured flora in the ’See’ space
+- Brightly coloured flora in the 'See' space

-- plants with various textures in the ’Feel’ space
+- Plants with various textures in the 'Feel' space

-- edible bush foods in the ’Taste’ space
+- Edible bush foods in the 'Taste' space

-- paths for people of diverse ages, backgrounds and abilities
+- Paths for people of diverse ages, backgrounds and abilities

-- accessible seating and quiet spaces to relax and enjoy connecting with nature.
+- Accessible seating and quiet spaces to relax and enjoy connecting with nature.

+The pond at Serendip Sanctuary was built in the 1990s and its structure was deteriorating.
 The upgrade works have delivered a long-term, sustainable solution to welcome resident and visiting birds.
-The works also created important habitats for frogs, turtles and insects.
-We are also investigating the release of the threatened pygmy perch to breed in the pond.
+The works have created important habitats for frogs, turtles and insects.

 Future works